Drinking Water: Groundwater Standards

 Saflufenacil

-The groundwater standards for saflufenacil were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for saflufenacil in Cycle 11 (2020).
+However, these standards were not adopted in administrative rule.**

 Saflufenacil is a pesticide used to control weeds in corn and soybeans.
 Studies have shown that high levels of saflufenacil affect the blood and spleen and impair development.